Frederick Manson Bailey: Career

 In 1858, Bailey went to New Zealand and took up land in the Hutt Valley.
 In 1861, Frederick started a seedsman's business in Brisbane.
 For some years, he was collecting in various parts of Queensland, and he also contributed articles to the newspapers on plant life.
 Bailey married Anna Maria, eldest daughter of the Rev. T. Waite in 1856.

 In 1874, Bailey published a Handbook to the Ferns of Queensland, and in the following year was made botanist to the board appointed to investigate diseases of livestock and plants.
 Consequently, Bailey in 1879 published An Illustrated Monograph of the Grasses of Queensland with Karl Staiger.
 He was afterwards put in charge of the botanical section of the Queensland Museum, in 1881 was made colonial botanist of Queensland, and held this position until his death.
 He published in 1881 The Fern World of Australia, and in 1883 appeared A Synopsis of the Queensland Flora, a work of nearly 900 pages to which supplementary volumes were added in later years.

+In 1891, he wrote Botany:Contributions to the Queensland Flora (on behalf of the Department of Agriculture, Brisbane) as colonial botanist.

-This work was superseded by The Queensland Flora, published in six volumes between 1899 and 1902 with an index published three years later.
+A Synopsis of the Queensland Flora was then superseded by The Queensland Flora, published in six volumes between 1899 and 1902 with an index published three years later.
 In the meantime, there had been A Companion for the Queensland Student of Plant Life and Botany Abridged (1897), a revised reissue of two earlier pamphlets.
 Among other works of Bailey was A Catalogue of the Indigenous and Naturalised Plants of Queensland (1890).
 This was expanded into a Comprehensive Catalogue of Queensland Plants, Both Indigenous and Naturalised (1912), which appeared with many illustrations.

-Bailey travelled widely, important expeditions included Rockingham Bay, Seaview Range and the upper Herbert River (1873), western Queensland, Roma and Rockhampton (1876), Cairns and the Barron River (1877), Bellenden Ker (1889), Georgina River (1895), Torres Strait (1897) and British New Guinea (1898).
-Bailey was awarded the Clarke Medal of the Royal Society of New South Wales in 1902, and was created C.M.G. in 1911.
+Bailey travelled widely, important expeditions included Rockingham Bay, Seaview Range and the upper Herbert River (1873), western Queensland, Roma and Rockhampton (1876), Cairns and the Barron River (1877), Mount Bellenden Ker (1889), Georgina River (1895), Torres Strait (1897) and British New Guinea (1898).
+Bailey was awarded the Clarke Medal of the Royal Society of New South Wales in 1902, and was created C.M.G.
+(Companion of the Order of St Michael and St George) in 1911.
 Bailey died on 25 June 1915 at Kangaroo Point, Brisbane.
 He is buried in South Brisbane Cemetery.

 Legacy

 Bailey's name has been attached to about 50 species of plants by fellow botanists, such as Acacia baileyana and Grevillea baileyana.
-A son, John Frederick Bailey, who survived him, was director of the Brisbane and then Adelaide botanic gardens.
+A son, John Frederick Bailey, who survived him, was director of the Brisbane and then Adelaide botanic gardens and Cyril Tenison White, government botanist of Queensland was his grandson and a pupil-assistant in 1905.